Providing expertise and tools to predict and map the spread of hazardous material accidentally or intentionally released into the atmosphere

 PC-based atmospheric dispersion software package for rapid assessments of the downwind hazard from a radiological release

-For analyzing atmospheric dispersion hazards from toxic chemicals.
-NARAC develops and maintains EPIcode on behalf of DOE, for use within the DOE/NNSA complex.
+For analyzing atmospheric dispersion hazards from toxic chemicals, NARAC develops and maintains EPIcode on behalf of DOE, for use within the DOE/NNSA complex.